Where to Eat in Arusha: Best Local Restaurants, Cafes & Street Food

 • Tipping: A 5–10% tip is appreciated in sit-down restaurants, though not a requirement.

 • Food Safety: Choose busy spots with a high turnover of food, especially for street food.
+If you have a sensitive stomach, you may want to include some anti-diarrhea tablets on your packing list.

 Pro tip: no energy to go out?
 Order in via the app Piki Tanzania.
 Not all restaurants are on it, and you should count on a lengthy wait, but sometimes the convenience makes it all worth it, right?
+Some restaurants also accept orders through phone calls or WhatsApp.

 Planning your trip to Tanzania?

-Explore more blog posts on where to stay, what to do, and how to get the most out of your safari adventure.
+Explore more blog posts on where to stay, what to do, and how to get the most out of your safari adventure:

 Share this: